-Dupuit's idea of solving the inverse problem, recovering utility from demand, was brought into mainstream economics at the end of the 19^{th} century by William Stanley Jevons (1871), Francis Edgeworth (1881), Alfred Marshall (1890), Vilfredo Pareto (1906), and Eugen Slutsky (1915).
+Dupuit's idea of solving the inverse problem, recovering utility from demand, was brought into mainstream economics at the end of the 19th century by William Stanley Jevons (1871), Francis Edgeworth (1881), Alfred Marshall (1890), Vilfredo Pareto (1906), and Eugen Slutsky (1915).
 MCS became the accepted measure of the change in consumer well-being.
-However, John Hicks (1939) observed that when the MUI = $\partial V(I,p_0,p_1)/\partial I$ is not constant, reducing income in scenario b by a transfer MCS will not necessarily leave the consumer indifferent between the scenarios.
-Hicks considered this a defect, and introduced two closely related alternative measures that correct it: Hicksian Contingent Valuation (HCV), the net decrease in scenario b income that equates utility in the two scenarios, and Hicksian Equivalent Variation (HEV), the net increase in scenario a income that equates utility in the two scenarios.
+However, John Hicks (1939) observed that when the marginal utility of income μ

+= $\partial V(I,p_0,p_1)/\partial I$ is not constant, MCS is a measure of relative utility whose scaling is specific to the consumer and circumstance.
+Hicks introduced two closely related alternative measures to remedy this defect: Hicksian Contingent Valuation (HCV), the net decrease in scenario b income that equates utility in the two scenarios, and Hicksian Equivalent Variation (HEV), the net increase in scenario a income that equates utility in the two scenarios.

-Importantly, the MCE, HCV, and HEV measures correspond to different consumer choice environments: The HCV measure assumes that the transfer is fulfilled in scenario b before the consumer makes a choice in that scenario, and the HEV measure assumes the transfer is fulfilled in scenario a before the scenario a choice.
-The MCE measure assumes that choices are made under actual market and income conditions in each scenario, without compensation, and that the post-choice transfer is determined after this as a remedy for the utility gain or loss from the change in scenario.
-Then, HCV is appropriate for prospective welfare analysis when the transfer is fulfilled before choice in scenario a.
-However, for retrospective welfare analysis where the objective is to redress past harm, or for prospective analysis where the transfers are hypothetical and not fulfilled, MCE is a more appropriate measure of what it takes to "make the consumer whole" following the choices the consumer did make or would have made in the uncompensated "as is" and "but for" scenarios.
+Importantly, the MCE, HCV, and HEV measures correspond to different consumer choice assumptions: The HCV measure assumes that the transfer is fulfilled in scenario b before the consumer makes a choice in that scenario, while the HEV measure assumes the transfer is fulfilled in scenario a before the scenario a choice.
+The MCE measure assumes that choices are made under actual market and income conditions, without compensation, in each scenario, and that the post-choice transfer is determined after this as a remedy for the utility gain or loss caused by the change in scenario.
+Then, HCV is appropriate for prospective welfare analysis when the transfer is made before choice in scenario b, and HEV when the transfer is made before choice in scenario a.
+However, for retrospective welfare analysis where the objective is to redress past harm, or for prospective analysis where the transfers are hypothetical and not fulfilled, MCE is an appropriate measure of what it takes to "make the consumer whole" relative to a benchmark scenario subsequent to the choices the consumer did make or would have made in the uncompensated "as is" and "but for" scenarios.
 MCE is also appropriate for assessment of residual gains and losses subsequent to prospective analysis where an inexact compensation scheme is fulfilled.

-HCV and HEV are often defined as areas to the left of income-compensated demand curves (i.e., demands with income adjusted as price changes to keep utility fixed at the scenario a or scenario b levels, respectively).
-However, their definition in terms of the indirect utility function, solutions to $V(I - HCV, p_0, p{1b}) = V(I, p_0, p{1a})$, are more revealing.
-Applying the mean value theorem, they satisfy where MUI' and MUI" are some intermediate values.
-Then, these two measures, the MCE measure from (2), and MCS are all proportional to the difference in utilities of the two scenarios, and differ only in scaling by the MUI valued at different points.
-Obviously, if the MUI is constant, then MCE, HCV, HEV, and MCS are identical, and in applications where the marginal utility of income varies little, they will be close approximations.
-MCE has a closed form when the indirect utility function is known, a computational advantage over HCV and HEV.
+HCV and HEV are often defined as areas to the left of income-compensated demand curves (i.e., demands with income adjusted as price changes to keep utility fixed at the scenario a or scenario b levels, respectively), as in Figure 2.2 However, their definition in terms of the indirect utility function, solutions to $V(I - HCV, p_0, p{1b}) = V(I, p_0, p{1a})$ and $V(I, p_0, p{1b}) = V(I + HEV, p_0, p{1a})$, are revealing.
+Applying the mean value theorem, they satisfy where μ' and μ'' are some intermediate values of the marginal utility of income.
+Then, these two measures, the MCE measure from (1), and MCS are all proportional to the difference in utilities of the two scenarios, and differ only in scalings by marginal utilities of income valued at different points.
+Obviously, if the marginal utility of income is constant, then MCE, HCV, HEV, and MCS are identical, and in applications where the marginal utility of